Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Conclusions

 \section{Conclusions}

 The movement of clouds is the primary driver of short-term fluctuations of solar generation.
-In this work, we studied the impact of using cloud forecasts inferred from infrared satellite images when forecasting hour-ahead solar generation.
-We proposed an attention-based deep neural network (CBAMConvLSTM) to forecast a future sequence of satellite images for the next hour.
-We further adapted a recently proposed attention-based deep neural network (SAConvLSTM) to forecast the future sequence of satellite images.
-The attention-based networks were compared against a deep neural networks (ConvLSTM) commonly used in the literature to forecast satellite images.
+In this work, we studied the impact of using cloud forecasts generated from attention and non-attention based deep neural networks on the down-stream task of short-term solar generation forecasting.
+To empirically investigate how attention-based improvements in cloud forecasting impact solar forecasting, we proposed an attention-based deep neural network (CBAMConvLSTM) which extends the ConvLSTM network widely used for spatio-temporal prediction.
+In addition, we adapted another attention-based deep neural network (SAConvLSTM) originally developed for video prediction.
+Both attention-based networks were compared against the non-attention based baseline ConvLSTM.
 The impact of cloud forecasts when forecasting solar generation was evaluated for 50 small-scale rooftop solar PV sites in Australia, using three state-of-the-art neural networks (MLP, CNN, LSTM) trained with and without cloud values as an input to the networks.
 The quality of cloud predictions from CBAMConvLSTM, SAConvLSTM and ConvLSTM were evaluated against using ground-truth and persistence cloud values as inputs to the solar forecasting networks.